levkoch/levboard/README.md

 # LevBoard (Experimental Version)
-A Spotstats (stats.fm) integration for building customzable custom charts.
+A stats.fm integration for building custom charts for your listening history.

-This version is adapted to all of the custom features that I'm (lev-kochergin) am making for myself, which includes added filtering for songs & albums, and so much more.
-If you see something interesting here, message me, and I'll try to move it to the non-experimental version, although I do need to sync some of the features between the two versions, as this one has albums that won't work on the non-experimental version (at least for now.)
+This version is adapted to all of the custom features that I'm (levkoch) am making for myself, which includes added filtering for songs & albums, and so much more.
+If you see something interesting here, message me, and I'll try to move it to the non-experimental version.
+This one has albums, which won't work on the non-experimental version unless you guys also want to help me create albums for the chart system (and also agree with the aggressive song and album merging choices that I've made.)

 # To Use
-Move over to the `main` branch, and it'll include all of the instructions on how to use the non-experimental version.
+Move over to the `main` branch (click [here](https://github.com/levkoch/levboard/tree/main)) and it'll include all of the instructions on how to use the non-experimental version.